DeoDorqnt387/AiSuBot/README.md

 New Features that i want to add:
 - Maybe chat(?) with ai
-- İmage generation ( i really need that)
+- Image generation ( i really need that)
 - ?